 Spiritual Direction is the contemplative practice of helping another person or group to awaken to the mystery called God in all of life, and to respond to that discovery in a growing relationship of freedom and commitment.

 A spiritual director will, in a prayerful atmosphere, help you reflect on your life and experience and help you explore how you might become more open to the movements of the Spirit.
 Since the earliest days of Christianity people have realised their need to find someone who will walk with them on their journey of faith.
+We can help you find the right director for you: see below.

 Many sought out the Desert Fathers and Mothers to help them deepen their own unique relationship with God.
 Since that time the ministry of Spiritual Direction (Accompaniment) has developed.
 Meetings with a Spiritual Director are strictly confidential and take place at regular intervals determined by you and your director.
 Sessions usually last for up to an hour and the agenda is, normally, set by you, the directee.